Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Sheath
       - Light
       - 30☼
       - A specialized carrying sling, scabbard, bag or harness meant for a specific piece of equipment, chosen when the sheath is made.
-A sheath can carry one item, reducing its effective Bulk by 1; any additional Bulk is counted against Load as normal.
-Similarly to a pouch, the contained item is not affected by its environment unless the sheath is destroyed first.
+A sheath can carry one item, reducing its effective Bulk by 1 if on the Belt; any additional Bulk is counted against Load as normal.
+Similarly to a pouch, the contained item is not affected by its environment unless the sheath is destroyed first, and can be accessed as if from the Belt.
 Additionally, if designed for an item that casts light, it still provides light.
-If on the Belt, the item within may be accessed as if it were on the Belt as well.
     * - Rope, 1 square
       - Light
       - 1☼